Different Ways of Seeing the World

 Intention or Intuition

-In contrast, some artists say they paint only by intuition: no plans, everything spontaneous.
-Without any intention, the art can meander in several directions, resulting in none.
-It may be an interesting process, but I doubt it will create painting.
+In contrast, some artists say they paint primarily by intuition: no plans, everything spontaneous.
+But intuition presumes you already know how too something without effort or conscious thinking.
+Without any intention, at all, the art can meander in several directions, resulting in none.
+Being spontaneous and mindless meandering can be interesting creative exercises, but I doubt that they, alone, will create an artwork .
 Even if one starts randomly or spontaneously, artists typically look at the mark just made to see what and where the next one will be.
-This moment-by-moment experience of painting shapes our intentions, even for those who consider themselves intuitive.
+This moment-by-moment experience of painting shapes our intentions, even for those who regard themselves intuitive.

 Expressiveness, Communication, Meaning

-Having an intention doesn't mean that a clear iplan is needed the outset.
-For instance, I may know I need to paint but am unsure what the painting is to be.
-Sometimes clarity comes in the act of painting, itself.
-I might begin just splashing paint and looking at the mess made until, fairly soon the idea or feelings emerge that will push the blobs of paint into what the process of painting tells me I want.
-As the intention gets clearer, I use more discernment in marks I edit out or add in.
-Clarity and discernment are part of the process.
-I rarely create a deliberate armature (as below ), but it can be useful, and is especially , especially when you're stuck, feeling something is "off" but don't know what.
+Having an intention doesn't mean that a clear idea or plan operates from the outset.
+For instance, I know I need to paint but am unsure what the painting is to be.
+Often clarity comes in the act of painting, itself.
+I might begin just splashing paint and looking at the mess made until, fairly soon the idea and feelings emerge that will push the mess into what the process of painting tells me I want.
+As the intention gets clearer, more discernment applies to the marks added or edited out.
+Clarity and discernment guide intentional art-making and seem part of the process, regardless of how much spontaneity enters into it.

 Composition

 Composition in painting refers to the overall arrangement of elements on a given surface.
-It can be clear at the outset or it can evolve during the process of painting.
-Experimenting, exploring, and playing around without any set goal are a very important to the creative process.
-But by themselves, they won't reliably result in a work of art.
-Happy accidents do occur, but they take some vision to recognize and some skill to achieve consistently.
+It can be clear at the outset or it can evolve during the painting process.
+Experimenting, exploring, and playing around without any set goal are very important to the creative process.
+But, by themselves, they won't reliably result in a work of art.
+Happy accidents occur, but they take some vision to recognize and some skill to achieve consistently.

-Composition is fundamental to Classical Realism and similar schools of art.
-A defined structure underlies the artwork (such as the golden ratio) that seamlessly guides our eyes to the most important parts of the artwork .
-Whether or not you accept the philosophy behind the classical structures, they remain useful tools widely used in visual art, illustration, and photography,
+Composition is fundamental in traditional design, especially Classical Realism in art.
+A defined, underlying structure (the golden ratio,, etc) ) seamlessly guides our eyes to the most important parts of the artwork .
+Whether or not you accept the philosophy behind the classical-realist structures, they remain useful tools visual art, illustration, and photography: use as needed or not.

-Many painters today prefer an intuitive approach to any planned composition.
-Yet, many of them have also so well assimilated major principles in painting that their intuitive preferences move in directions coherent with structured compositions.
-Why not use compositional "rules" if they help?
-Particularly when you've lost the thread midway through a painting and seem stuck.
-Here's an example of painting that was painted in a light, free manner but also has an underlying structure.
+Many painters have also so well assimilated major principles in painting that their intuitive preferences move in directions coherent with structured compositions.
+If that's not happening, why not use compositional supports if they help.
+Here's an example of painting that was painted in a light and free manner but also with an underlying structure based on classical-realism.

 Choices Abound